Carbon Neutral Shipping With Cloverly

 3. How are carbon offset projects selected and vetted?

 Cloverly uses only offset projects that are publicly registered and have their claims verified by independent third parties.
-Registries include those of the American Carbon Registry, the Climate Action Reserve, Verra, CSA Group, Gold Standard, and such specialized organizations as City Forest Credits.
+Registries include those of the American Carbon Registry, the Climate Action Reserve, Verra, Gold Standard, and such specialized organizations as City Forest Credits.
 They all follow detailed methodologies for ensuring that carbon offsets are real, measurable, verifiable, permanent, and additional.
 “Additional” means that the carbon savings would not have happened without the offset project and that the project would not have happened unless it got certified to sell carbon offsets.

 Each registry contains extensive, meticulous, public online documentation about each of its projects for maximum transparency.
 For example, the description document for a forestry project would explain in excruciating detail exactly how the project’s creators calculated the entire forest’s total baseline biomass—above and below ground, living and dead.
 Projects are periodically verified and monitored by third parties, and the registries include the resulting reports.
 Registries also track the credits they list to ensure that emission reductions are not double counted.